mattermost/docs/source/onboard/cloud-groups.rst

 Users can remove themselves from teams and private channels managed by synchronized groups.

-Managing Membership of a Team or Channel with Synchronized Groups
+Managing membership of a team or channel with synchronized groups
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To manage membership of a private team with synchronized groups: